 La Roche Posay is not a cruelty-free brand because it will test its products on animals if the law mandates it, and since the company does sell its products in China where animal testing is required, it’s safe to say that they test products on animals.

-If you want to find out more about La Roch Posay’s approach towards animal cruelty, and whether its products are vegan, this guide will have you covered.
+If you want to learn more about La Roch Posay’s approach towards animal cruelty and whether its products are vegan, this guide will have you covered.
 So without further ado, let’s dive right in!

 Does La Roche Posay Test on Animals?

-It’s unclear whether La Roche Posay tests its products on animals or not.
-However, there are plenty of key considerations that can help us answer this question.
+It’s unclear whether La Roche Posay tests its products on animals.
+However, plenty of critical considerations can help us answer this question.

 In this section, we’ll take a closer look at all the different factors that lead to the conclusion that La Roche Posay tests on animals: